Welcome

 Disputes and Severance

-Disputes may arise if one co-owner wishes to sever or sell, and others do not.
-Under TOLATA 1996, any co-owner or person with an interest may apply to the court for an order relating to the property, including for sale or for a declaration of shares.
+Disputes may arise if one co-owner wishes to sever or sell, and others do not, or if occupation is contested.
+Under TOLATA 1996, any co-owner, trustee or person with an interest may apply to the court under s.14 for orders relating to the property, including for sale, regulation of occupation, or declaration of shares.

 Two friends own a house as joint tenants.
 One wishes to sell, but the other does not.
 What can be done?

-Answer: Either co-owner may apply to the court under s.14 TOLATA for an order for sale or other appropriate order.
+Either co-owner may apply to the court under s.14 TOLATA for an order for sale or other appropriate order.
+The court will consider s.15 factors, including the original purpose of acquisition, any minors’ welfare, and the interests of secured creditors.

 Key Point Checklist